cloasdata/mbparser/README.md

 ```

 Instead of polling parsers state one could use callbacks to handle the response/request.
-Next example demonstrate a simple modbus slave on id 1.
+Next example demonstrates a simple modbus slave on id 1.
 On request complete the slave will send a 174 byte long response to the master.

 ```C++
     #include <Arduino.h>